 The results of this empirical study demonstrate that growth and diversification of revenues can be achieved by increasing advertising expenditure in order to capture the attention of different audiences and stakeholders.
 This is shown to be true for a sample of 100 Italian theatres, including some in Milan, that are active in social networks and, due to social media, have increased the engagement of their audiences.

-Read the full article in the International Journal of Arts Management, Volume 20, Number 3, Spring 2018.
+Read the full article in the International Journal of Arts Management, Volume 20, Number 3, Spring 2018 (link to come).